tormodwill/macSSHFS/README.md

 The reason for offering this as a separate install package : It is not for the average macOS user to compile the sshfs linux version.

-The goal of this macSSHFS repository will be to include support for libfuse 3.
+The goal of this macSSHFS repository will be :

-If this can be achived, than it will be possible to compile the newest linux versions of sshfs to macOS.
+* To include support for libfuse 3.
+If this can be achived, than it will be possible to compile the newest linux versions of sshfs to macOS. (need contributor for this)

+* Make an option in the install package menu to run macSSHFS and mount at startup of macOS.
+I have the scripts needed to mount at startup, but need contibutor to incorporate this in the install package.

 Tormod Willassen facilitates this repository as a service for people who would like a newer version of SSHFS for macOS.